davidmvos/davidmvos/licenses/fox-1.0.md

 "modifying" means to modify the software in any ways, so it is not identical to the original software.

-"using" means thee intended use of this software.
+"using" means using the software by the intended use of this software.

-"non-commercial" means using this software without getting commercial rewards (including but not limited to money) from third-party users/organisations.
-Furthermore, it means also that selling this software is not allowed.
+"non-commercial" means using this software without getting commercial rewards (including but not limited to money) from third-party users/organisations or other end-users. "commercial rewards" are also meaning ad revenue from advertising on download pages.

 ## **2: License**

 A license should be included with the copy of the end-user.
-By using this software (which includes but is not limited to using, seeing the source code, modifying the source code) agrees to this license.
+By using this software (which includes using, seeing the source code, modifying the source code) agrees to this license.

 Anyone is free to download, use, and modify this software, either in source code form or as a compiled binary, for or non-commercial purposes only.
-The right to selling this software or useing this software belongs only to the author.
+The right to selling this software belongs only to the author.

 Anyone is allowed to modify the software.
-A reference to the original author nd the original software must be included, and the original license of the software must be used too.
+A reference to the original author and the original software must be included, and the original license of the software must be used too.